ElectroFreak005/ElectroFreak005/README.md

   Heyy there!!👋
 </h1>

 I'm Natarajan G, IT undergraduate at SSN institutions Chennai.
-I'm quite interested in tech stuff , web development , competitive coding.
-I always look forward to learning new cool stuff.😄

 - :mailbox: How to reach me: tharun005005@gmail.com

 - 😄 Pronouns: He/Him